IBM/Predictive-Industrial-Visual-Analysis/README.md

 ## Troubleshooting

 #### Visual Recognition
 If you invoke ``GET /classifiers`` with ``verbose=1`` what do you see?
-If that list is empty, and you get this error message, you should open an IBM Bluemix support ticket.
+If that list is empty, and you get this error message, you should open an IBM Cloud support ticket.
 If it's not empty, you should use ``DELETE /classifiers/{classifier_id}`` to remove the existing classifier so that you can create your new one.

 #### IBM Cloud Functions